Polly is a writer and award-winning documentary-maker. She spent

 Polly left the BBC in 2009 to write her first widely-acclaimed book, The Society of Timid Souls: or How to be Brave, which won a RSL/Jerwood Award, was longlisted for the Guardian First Book Award and was a Sunday Times Book of the Year.
 Her second book, Risk Wise – Nine Everyday Adventures was written in conjunction with Alain de Botton and The School of Life, where Polly is a faculty member.
-Metamorphosis – How and Why We Change is her third book.
-Combining the human journalism of her background in film with ideas from psychology, philosophy and literature, Polly’s books blend powerful true stories with reflections on how we live today.
+Her third book, Metamorphosis: How and Why We Change, was widely praised.
+Polly's latest book, A Fortunate Woman, was published earlier this year by Picador.